fdrevet/hassio-addons-repository/somfy-protexial-io-gateway/DOCS.md

 ## Hass.io Entities

-Once the "Somfy Protexial IO Gateway" is launched, Hass.io entities are created.
+Once the "Somfy Protexial IO Gateway" is launched, Hass.io entities are created :

+* for Somfy Protexial IO global status
+* for Somfy Protexial IO elements

-#### for Somfy Global status
+#### Somfy Global status

 One Hass.io entity is created per Somfy global status property, only if global status exposition is enabled in configuration (true by default)